rsdoiel/pttk/pdtk-ws.1.md

 EXAMPLE

-In the example the htdoc directory is called "myblog" and you can view the result at http://localhost:8000.
+In the example the htdocs directory is called "myblog" and you can view the result at http://localhost:8000.

 ```shell